 Overnight: Chobe National Park | Breakfast x 2, Lunch x 1, Dinner x 1

 Chobe National Park - Victoria Falls, Zimbabwe.
 Continuing our trip we leave Botswana and drive to Victoria Falls in Zimbabwe.
-The remainder of the day is at leisure to take an optional tour of Victoria Falls or Mosi oa Tunya - “the smoke that thunders”.
+On arrival we will enjoy a tour tour of Victoria Falls or Mosi oa Tunya - “the smoke that thunders”.
 Then we will make our way to the Victoria Falls Wildlife Trust to visit this high-care laboratory and research facility, where you can witness their passion and commitment to wildlife rescue and rehabilitation.
 In the afternoon we have a relaxing sunset cruise on the Zambezi River.

 Overnight: Victoria Falls | Breakfast